 The seven studies selected were elaborated using the databases of the Barometer of Ethnic Relations, the editions of 1993-1996, 2000, 2001, and 2002.
-The papers discuss the topics in the BER, emphasizing the topics that were constantly investigated during the surveys, and making reference to the communities included in the research - the Hungarians, the Romanians and the
+The papers discuss the topics in the BER, emphasizing the topics that were constantly investigated during the surveys, and making reference to the communities included in the research - the Hungarians, the Romanians and the Roma.

-Roma.
 The papers are highly applicable, so that the conclusions of the analyses can be used by decision-makers in their activities within the communities.

-The papers selected will be published by the end of 2005 in the volume "Barometer of Ethnic Relations 1994-2002.
+The papers selected were published by the end of 2005 in the volume "Barometer of Ethnic Relations 1994-2002.
 A perspective on the interethnic climate of Romania" edited by Monica Robotin, Mircea Kivu and Gabriel Bădescu.
-The papers will provide topics for discussions in a round-table, where decision-makers at the local and central levels, representatives of the civil society and of the mass media, as well as researchers will be invited.